knocklabs/docs/pages/client-integration/authenticating-users.md

 **Note: you only need to add the authentication here if you're integrating Knock on the client-side of your applications and leveraging feeds or preferences.**

-## API endpoints that require authentication
+## API endpoints that require auth

 The following calls will require authentication to be used (when called from the client):